-While wearing this armor, you can cast any spell stored in the rune.
+While you are wearing (armor) or wielding (shield) this item, you can cast any spell stored in the runestone.
 The spell uses the slot level, spell save DC, spell attack bonus, and spellcasting ability of the original caster, but is otherwise treated as if you cast the spell.
 The spell cast from the rune is no longer stored in it, freeing up space.